makrai/notes/README.md

   * goal was to develop a computational model that implemented the ling theory.
   * impractical for scientific and sociological reasons that I’ll describe, and
-* the huge training data and long context windows of Deep Learning models ~> unnecessary to incorporate any specific linguistically-inspired parsing architecture into such models
+* the huge training data and long context windows of Deep Learning models
+  $\rightarrow$ unnecessary to incorporate any specific linguistically-inspired parsing architecture into such models
 * there are deep scientific questions about how LLMs “understand” human langs, their linguistic ability is sufficiently good for most practical tasks